AlaSQL/alasql/README.md

 ### Alaserver - simple database server

-Yes, you can even use Alasql as a very simple server for tests.
+Yes, you can even use AlaSQL as a very simple server for tests.

 To run enter the command:
 ```